Mac Version Coming Soon! (in a year or two;)

-Linkage is computer aided design software used for quick prototyping of linkage mechanisms.
-The number of operations needed to add a link and get it connected to other links in the mechanism has been minimized to the lowest number possible, making this program ideal for “throwing together” a working machine.
+Linkage is a free computer-aided design program for Microsoft Windows used for prototyping of mechanical linkages.
 The mechanism is edited and animated in the same window allowing for quick analysis and modification while working on a design.
 It is simplistic for a CAD program but that is the intent.

 Linkage Window and the Theo Jansen Mechanism

-Mechanisms can be designed with pivot connectors or sliding connectors.
+Mechanisms can be designed with pivot connectors or sliding connectors (that also pivot).
 Inputs to drive the mechanism can be rotary or linear.
 The number of connections on a link and the number of links is virtually unlimited.

-Linkage is a personal development project and features sometimes change quickly when new idea or new interfaces seem better than the old ones.
-This page is new and I will be updating it often for the next few weeks to include more information about the program.
+Linkage is a personal development project and its features sometimes change quickly when I have new ideas that seem better than the old ones.

 Some of the Features